Strawberry Cake

 I haven't had any trouble at all finding them in my regular grocery store.
 They're right in the same aisle with raisins and other dried fruits.
 And I've used a couple of different brands (Trader Joe's and Natierra) and they both seem to work equally well.
 (Although the Trader Joe's brand seems to impart more of a bright pink color, while Natierra is more reddish.)
 If your store doesn't carry them, here's a link to order them online: Freeze-Dried Strawberries.

-Using a food processor, mini-chopper, or blender, grind them to a fine powder and add them in with the other dry ingredients.
+Using a food processor, mini-chopper, or blender, grind them to a fine powder and add them to the other dry ingredients.

 Then just give everything a quick whisk to combine.